TV Writing

 Session A In-Person (June 23 – August 1)

 The Introduction to TV Writing specialization is designed for students with little to no previous experience in writing for television.
 Students are introduced to the pilot format, covering style and content as well as the principles behind network needs and how pilots are chosen across broadcast, cable and digital platforms.
-Students write a series document, pilot outline, and the first act of an original pilot.
+Students write a series document, pilot outline, and the first act of the pilot script.
+Students in this track are enrolled in the following classes:

 Courses: